-This is the key ingredient.
-How are you going to make sure that the spirituality of conservative Christians in government, and marginal Christians, like Pres.
+This is the key ingredient of Robinson's request: how are you going to make sure that the spirituality of conservative Christians in government, and marginal Christians, like Pres.
 Trump, are not going to interfere with our abortion rights, our reproductive freedom.

 Her other books include, “A Politics of Love: A Handbook for a New American Revolution,” “A Return to Love: Reflections on the Principles of A Course in Miracles,” “A Course In Weight Loss,” and “The Law of Divine Compensation: On Work, Money, and Miracles.”